-Eliezer eventually has to undergo a procedure for his foot, and it is at this time that the Nazis decide to abandon the camp due to the advancing Russian army.
+Eliezer eventually has to undergo surgery for his foot, and it is at this time that the Nazis decide to abandon the camp due to the advancing Russian army.
 The prisoners are forced to walk more than fifty miles through the snow in what’s known as a death march.
 An innumerable number die on the journey in the horrible weather.

 Once at their destination, another camp called Gleiwitz, the prisoners are put back on cattle cars once more and start a journey to Buchenwald.
 There, the very few remaining Jews, twelve out of one hundred in their car, are taken into the camp.
 There, Eliezer survives, but his father dies of physical abuse and dysentery.
 He describes falling asleep or slipping into a kind of delirium, for a period of time.
-When he woke up, his father’s body was gone.
+When he woke up, on January 29, 1945, his father’s body was gone.
 Elie expresses a concern that his father was taken to the crematorium while he was still alive.

 Eliezer only escapes from the camp when it is liberated by the American army in April of 1945.
 When Eliezer looks at himself in the mirror, he sees the reflection of a corpse.
 His body is completely depleted.